 From the North, hikers will be using the Colchuck Lake Trail and/or Stuart Lake trailhead.
 This trailhead is approximately 4.1 miles from the nearest town of Leavenworth, WA.
 Pro-tip: parking is $5 a day; you’ll want to bring some cash so you don’t get a fine!

 From the start of this trailhead to the Stuart Lake and Colchuck Lake junction is approximately 2.5 miles.
 From the junction, it is 1.6 miles to Colchuck Lake.
 The hike begins on the Stuart Lake Trailhead #1599.
 The first mile of the trailhead is a gradual climb through dense forest.
 Towards the end of the first mile, the forests thin out, giving quick glimpses of the valley walls.

 Around the mile and a half mark, the hike crosses Mountaineer Creek.
 The trail across the creek continues using a log bridge.
 Hikers can take a breather here and take in the scenery.
-A break here is also recommended because the start of the second mile gets rockier and a little rough.
-The trail steepens throughout the first half of the second mile before flattening out as it draws closer to the first junction.
+A break here is also recommended because the start of the second mile gets rockier and a little rough – take it slow and avoid any of those hiking injuries.
+The trail steepens throughout the first half of the second mile before eventually flattening out as it draws closer to the first junction.